 Ingredients for making Thai tea labeled: evaporated milk, sweetened condensed milk, water, Thaai tea mix.

-• Sweetened condensed milk – This is a must for its creamy sweetness that perfectly balances the strong tea.
+• Sweetened condensed milk (2 tbsp) – Adds essential creamy sweetness that balances the strength of the brewed tea.

 How to make Thai tea